saraelizalde/tic-tac-toe/README.md

 ## Deployment

-This project was deployed using Code Institute's mock terminal for Heroky
+This project was deployed using Code Institute's mock terminal for Heroku

 - Step for deployment:
    - Fork or clone this repository